jbuchermn/pywm/README.md

 - Views change their minimal width/height after initial set; this is ignored leading to ugly scaling
 - Cursor not displayed initially (Open termite, fullscreen, open chromium, move cursor.. nothing there)
 - Natural Scrolling
+- Mysterious bugs when ordering widgets in `layout.py` is changed